 The windows installer is about 76MB and contains the Propeller-GCC tool-chain, Simple IDE, and Propeller Demo programs installed in the user's selected workspace.
-The installer will ask the user for directories and other installer makes the package usable in one simple process.
+The installer will ask the user for directories and other info for setup.
+The installer makes the package usable in one simple process.